Farah-H/mood_tracker/README.md

 # App Requirements
 This is a simple app which connects to an existing RDS instance.
-To run this app, you must first export the following credentials:
+To run this app locally, you must first export the following credentials:
 ```bash
 export MYSQL_HOST=<your-rds-endpoint>
 export MYSQL_USER=<your-rds-master-user>